Dr. Veronica Devall's specialty practice is based in Calgary, Alberta.

 It's incredible the advances in veterinary medicine in the last 20 years.
 We can do some amazing things for our fur friends that are unheard of before this time.
 But still so much pain exists; so many debilitating diseases still exist.
 Imagine if our animal companions could live pain free without chronic uses of medications and their side effects?

-It is my mission and life’s purpose to serve as a source to tapping into life’s vital force, blocking pathologies and pain, allowing the animal’s body its innate healing capacity to flourish.
+My mission and life’s purpose is to tap into life’s vital force, blocking pathologies and pain, allowing the animal’s body its innate healing capacity to flourish.
 And perhaps, be an example for the 2-legged humans to take care of themselves.
 After all we need to be healthy for our fur kids to be healthy.

 It wasn’t until I was personally knocked off my feet with a back injury years into my career when I saw the power of a “different” kind of medicine.
 I experienced chronic pain first hand and close up.
 Growing up as a non-believer and a “yah, prove it to me”, somewhat stubborn individual there was no way acupuncture was going to help with the pain.
 No way!
 Well, guess what (and yes I’m sure you can guess, otherwise this story wouldn’t exist), it worked, and profoundly.
 The light suddenly went on and I immediately thought why am I not doing this for my patients!
 If this works for a doubter (placebo effect is not relevant) then it should work for my animal patients because they don’t have a bias to new treatments one way or the other (no placebo effect).

 One of my passionate hobbies besides travelling is the involvement in canine sports medicine.
 I have always been fascinated with the canine athlete.
 Did you know that the fastest dog, the Greyhound runs up to 40 mph, endurance sled dogs run 3 marathons a day, 10 days in a row!
 Incredible!
-I have worked with racing sled dogs (Iditarod, Yukon Quest, Wyoming Stage Race) since the early 90s and agility, flyball and herding dogs over the last decade and I am dedicated to these athletes.
+I have worked with racing sled dogs (Iditarod, Yukon Quest, Wyoming Stage Race, Russian Hope Race ) since the early 90s and agility, fly ball and herding dogs over the last decade and I am dedicated to these athletes.

 My greatest passion is my animal family.
-My personal trainer and activity coach, Elim (male husky), my sweet, serene female husky Willow and my 3 Zen masters or just plain bad cats (Mahout, Ratti and Sidd), depends on the day.
-My family keeps me grounded and intrinsically motivates me so I can give my patients the best of my abilities.
+My personal trainers and activity coaches, Elim the rockstar and Ryka the clown and retired sled dog and my 2 Zen feline masters, Mahout and Sidd.
+My animals keep me grounded and motivate me to give my patients the best of my abilities.